 According to research done by the Ponemon Institute, third-parties are involved in over half of the data breaches in the US and a third-party breach costs, on average, twice what a normal breach costs.
 Considering the impact to brand reputation, loss in business, and possible decreases in share value, the overall cost of failing to effectively vet and evaluate third parties is about $13 million.

 At CyberGRX we are hyper-focused on the information risks and cyber risks present in the third-party ecosystem.
 As a result, we have better than usual insight into how third-party breaches occur and how to prevent a data breach from happening.
-In this blog, I would like to share some of that insight with you so that you can better understand the attack vectors used in third-party breaches, and be able to determine how to protect yourself against a breach of information associated with a third-party.
+In this blog, we share some of that insight with you so that you can better understand the attack vectors used in third-party breaches, and be able to determine how to protect yourself against a breach of information associated with a third-party.

 The following example is an amalgamation of details from multiple third-party breaches.
 As such, this is a representation of a third-party breach but isn’t associated with any one organization.
 All the events, however, actually have occurred.